StrawberryChocolateFudge/Bunny-Notes/README.md

 ## Circom

-Run the `compile.sh` from the /circuits directory to recompile the Verifier
+I used `compile.sh` from the /circuits directory to recompile the Verifier.
+DO NOT RUN THIS ANYMORE, IT WILL GENRATE A BRAND NEW VERIFIER!
 ## Powers of Tau

 The ptau file was downloaded from  Hermez Protocol Ceremony from their dropbox [here](https://www.dropbox.com/sh/mn47gnepqu88mzl/AACaJkBU7mmCq8uU8ml0-0fma?dl=0)